LFSCODE/AITurbo/README.md

 # Meaning of the data in the table

-In the table, there are a total of 8692 rows of data, and each row represents a submitted job.
+In the dataset.xlsx, there are a total of 8692 rows of data, and each row represents a submitted job.

 The meaning of each column is: